lnkhamalah/medical-transportation-system-design/03-human-centered-design/cognitive-load-considerations.md

   - Validate required fields before submission.
   - Basic logic checks (e.g., pickup time should not occur after end time for a completed leg).

+-**A clearly visible selection between “Healthcare Facility” and “Individual / Private Pay” must appear at the beginning of intake to prevent misclassification and downstream correction work.

 ## Design Constraints Derived from Cognitive Load

 The human-centered considerations in this project are not abstract preferences; they function as hard constraints on system design.